 The SDBIP is a layered plan that consists of a top layer and departmental layer, which is a low layer SDBIP.
 In terms of circular 13, the top layer SDBIP contains the consolidated service delivery targets and in-year deadlines that links to the targets for the top management.
 Only the top layer SDBIP that is made public and tabled before Council.
-Council approved it on the 21 May 2021.
+The 2021 /2022, SDBIP was approved by council on the 21 May 2021.